 2024 Sharercopper Project

 Our 2024 Sharecropper Project was a crop of soybeans.
 The field was located on the southwest corner of Warden Avenue and Stouffville Sideroad.
-The crop was planted in early June and harvested on October 11th.
-Our project partner is again AS Galten Farms of Durham.
+The crop was planted in early June and harvested in mid October.
+Our project partner was again AS Galten Farms of Durham.
 We thank them for their generous support.

 The 2024 Sharecropper project reaped a bountiful harvest!
 From the proceeds of the soybean crop and other donations, over $41,000 was raised for the Canadian Foodgrains Bank.
 That amount translates into $205,000 in food and other aid to the world’s hungry when matched by Global Affairs Canada.